Friends don't let friends make expensive DESIGN MISTAKES Schedule a call to learn more!

 The materials used in homebuilding and design accents mark one of the key differences between modern and contemporary homes.

-Modern styles exude a lived-in warmth, so modern homes utilize rich, natural materials like wood, leather, and stone in functional, minimal shapes.
+Modern styles exude a lived-in warmth, so modern home designs utilize rich, natural materials like wood, leather, and stone in functional, minimal shapes.
 True to the period, designers coupled these elements with then-groundbreaking materials such as acrylic, molded plastic, and chrome.

 Virtual exterior design of a home with a modern design

-Contemporary design also celebrates natural materials but in a more updated execution.
-Polished wood and sleek metals like steel commingle with organic elements, including plaster, travertine, and concrete.
+Contemporary home design also celebrates natural materials but in a more updated execution.
+Polished wood and sleek metals like steel comingle with organic elements, including plaster, travertine, and concrete.
 Reflecting a more forward-looking perspective, contemporary furniture and accessories typically incorporate striking and unusual forms in interesting finishes.

 Virtual exterior design of a home with contemporary design elements